mccoyp/service-fabric-managed-identity-test/README.md

 To use the provided template:

 1. Open `ResourceManagement/cluster.parameters.json` and complete the fields `clusterLocation`, `adminUserName`, `adminPassword`, `sourceVaultValue`, `certificateUrlValue`, and `certificateThumbprint`.
 Field descriptions will describe how they should be completed.
-2. In `ResourceManagement/cluster.parameters.json`, change all instance of `sfmi-test` to a unique name, like `<myusername>-sfmi-test`.
+2. In `ResourceManagement/cluster.parameters.json`, change all instances of `sfmi-test` to a unique name, like `<myusername>-sfmi-test`.
 Also, change the values of `applicationDiagnosticsStorageAccountName` and `supportLogStorageAccountName` to be similarly unique, but without hyphens.
 This will help ensure the deployment resource names do not conflict with the names of other public resources.
 3. Start the deployment by running from your Powershell window in the `ResourceManagement` directory:
 ```powershell
 Connect-AzAccount